Alabama OT Kadyn Proctor Scouting Report

 Athletic Tools

 A mountain-sized man with ballerina feet, Kadyn Proctor has the perfect athletic tools for OT.
 Even trimming down and appearing visibly thinner, Proctor carries incredible mass inside his tall, lengthy frame.
-Unsurprisingly, Proctor is an incredibly strong lineman with a sturdy anchor, vice-like grip strength, and crushing punch power.
+Unsurprisingly, Proctor is a powerful lineman with a sturdy anchor, vice-like grip strength, and crushing punch power.
 Unlike other super-sized OTs who lack athleticism, Proctor is a high-end athlete who moves better than most linemen who are 50 lbs lighter.
 With this blend of athleticism, length, and size, Proctor is an unbelievable pass protector.
 Whether it is mirroring in space, stalling defenders with his punches, or recovering from difficult positions, Proctor has a complete pass protection toolkit.

 Beyond his athletic tools being an asset in pass protection, Proctor’s tools make him an excellent run blocker.
 Whether it is sealing the backside or generating push in the run game, Proctor’s size, length, and strength are major assets that make it easy for him to execute his assignments.
 In addition to his size and power, Proctor’s rare fluidity and athleticism make him a major asset on the move when climbing to the second level or blocking in space.
 Due to his size and mobility, Proctor has great versatility in the run game that allows him to plug-and-play in any offense.

-Video 6: OT Kadyn Proctor (74) gets great leverage and movement on the down block to free up the cutback lane for WR Germie Bernard (5) on a sweep
+Video 6: OT Kadyn Proctor (74) gets great leverage and movement on the down block

 Technicals